No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 The worst thing you can do for your brand is to ignore negative comments.
 It will give an angry client another reason to dislike your brand.

-You should reply to every comment whether it’s positive, negative, or neutral.
+You should reply to every comment, whether it’s positive, negative, or neutral.
 Maintaining public relations is a must for brand building.
 It helps you connect better with your followers.
-Monitoring each mention and comment is necessary using tools like Agorapulse, SocialPilot.
-Agorapulse's pricing structure moves a bit to the higher side with some other usability cons.
-Here's a list of Agorapulse alternatives you'd might want to have a look at.
+Monitoring each mention and comment is necessary using social media tools.
+Agorapulse’s pricing structure moves a bit to the higher side with some other usability cons.

 Step 2.
 Apologize sincerely

-If your company was involved in a media scandal and has got dozens of negative news articles, comments and reviews, representative of your company must give a public apology.
-You should publish a post on behalf of the CEO or founder of the company that says “Sorry for the unfortunate error”.
+If your company was involved in a media scandal and has got dozens of negative news articles, comments, and reviews, a representative of your company must give a public apology.
+You should publish a post on behalf of the CEO or founder of the company that says, “Sorry for the unfortunate error.”

 Here is an example of such an apology post.

-Here is how Donatella Versace apologized for the design of a T-shirt that demonstrates disrespect for China’s National Sovereignty.
+Here is how Donatella Versace apologized for a T-shirt design that demonstrated disrespect for China’s National Sovereignty.

 Step 3.
 Don’t make false promises

-Don’t promise to replace the product or return the money just because your customer is unhappy.
+Don’t promise to replace the product or return the money just because your customer is unhappy if that’s not your usual practice.
 Analyze the problem first.
 And then explain to your customer how you can fix the situation.

 Take a look at the following example.
 When Starbucks gets a negative comment on social media, it doesn’t rush to offer free coffee or any rewards as an apology.
 It asks the customer to reach out to customer service to find out who is wrong and who is right.